nakijun/fdotoolbox/Doc/userdoc/connectdata.rst

 When the connection is created, a new connection object is visible in the **Object Explorer**

-The Express Add-In offers specialized methods of creating connections to particular data sources, see :ref:`connect-express`
+The Express Add-In offers specialized methods of creating connections to particular data sources.
+It is recommended to use the Express method since the Generic option serves as a fallback method for providers without a specialized connection method see :ref:`connect-express`

 .. index::
    single: Connections; Save connection